-How much better where the ingredients?
+How much better were the ingredients?
 That’s anyone’s guess, but one thing is for certain, you DID pay a little bit more for a Papa John’s pizza.
 Now, all that’s changed.

-With your own business, you may find yourself in a similar position – having the change your product’s “ingredients.”
+With your own business, you may find yourself in a similar position – having to change your product’s “ingredients.”
 Or, possibly a few tweaks here and there to the company “menu?”